 For those who are interested in developing a more comprehensive approach for their long-tail customer segments and really double down on customer marketing, I’d highly recommend Subscription Marketing: Strategies for Nurturing Customers in a World of Churn by Anne Janzer.

 Learn more about Customer Success

 ?
 SUBSCRIBE to my YouTube channel

 ?
-SIGN UP for our weekly Customer Success newsletter
+SIGN UP for our weekly Customer Success newsletter:

 ?
 READ our Customer Success BLOG:

 ?
-BROWSE our PINTEREST board pins
+BROWSE our PINTEREST board pins:

 ✅ FOLLOW us on TWITTER: